ncagle/DNS-over-HTTPS/bisect.md

 git bisect skip
 ~~~

 After you mark a commit another commit will be checked out, and repeat the above set of steps.
 Assume each step about 1-2min a build, plus however long it takes you to reproduce your issue.
 A typical bisect should take less than half an hour.
+You will then eventually end up with the single specific change that introduced the problem.

 When done to cleanup and reset to the commit before bisecting do `git bisect reset`